Start9Labs/documentation/site/source/knowledge-base/concepts/embassy.rst

 Embassy
 -------
 Embassy is the plug 'n' play hardware device sold by Start9.
 The current iteration is a Raspberry Pi with an internal speaker in a custom, passively cooled case.
 The Embassy comes pre-loaded with EmbassyOS.
+Check out the video below to get a brief overview:

+.. youtube:: GfMvXJxYamw

 .. _embassy-os: